-- Make sure the USB cable is securely connected to the USB connector and to the USB device.
-If the USB device has its own power cord, make sure it is attached to a properly grounded electrical outlet. - If the USB device has its own On/Off switch, make sure it is in the On position. - If the USB device has an Online switch, make sure it is in the Online position. - If the USB device is a printer, make sure paper is loaded correctly. - Make sure any device drivers or other software supplied with the USB device is correctly installed.
-Refer to the documentation for the USB device. - Reset the device by detaching and reattaching the USB connector.
+- Connect the USB cable from the USB connector to the USB device.
+If the USB device has its own power cord, connect the power cord to a grounded electrical outlet. - Turn on the USB device and keep the device online. - Install any device drivers or application programs supplied with the USB device.
+Refer to the documentation that comes with the USB device for more information. - Detach and reconnect the USB connector to reset the USB device.